AlGoulas/bio2art/README.md

 # Installation

 Download or clone the repository.
+It is advisable to create a virtual environment (e.g., with conda) with the Bio2Art/requirements.txt

 Open a terminal and change to the corresponding folder.
 Type:

 ```
 pip install .
 ```
 Note that the Bio2Art only uses numpy (tested with numpy==1.16.2).

-However, to use the examples (see below), further libraries are needed.
-Therefore, for executing the examples, create a virtual environment (e.g., with conda) with the requirements enlisted in the requirements.txt file in the "examples" folder.
+Note that to use the examples (see below), further libraries are needed.
+Therefore, for executing the examples described in section "Examples of use in the context of echo state networks", create a virtual environment (e.g., with conda) with the requirements enlisted in examples/requirements.txt

 # Examples
 # Basic use